 The Mid-Levels area encompasses two main “green lungs” of the business district, the Hong Kong Zoological Gardens and Hong Kong Park and Aviary, both worth exploring and enjoying.
-There are also numerous smaller play-parks and sitting-out areas, and hiking trails leading around to the west and up to the Peak district and a well-used jogging path along Bowen Road extends for 4 kilometer on a relatively flat track with a great variation of HK vistas ending up at the top of Happy Valley, at Stubbs Road roundabout.
+There are also numerous smaller play-parks and sitting-out areas, and hiking trails leading around to the west and up to the Peak district.
+In addition, there is a well-used jogging path along Bowen Road which extends for 4 kilometers on a relatively flat track with a great variation of HK vistas, ending up at the top of Happy Valley, at Stubbs Road roundabout.

 In town, the Hong Kong Club, American Club and the Foreign Correspondents' Club are private business clubs with a variety of facilities including gyms.
 The Ladies Recreation Club at 10 Old Peak Road is a well-established membership-only Tennis and Swimming Club (9 outdoor & 2 covered tennis courts and 2 x 25 meter long heated lap pools and a baby pool).